scionproto/scion/doc/deploy/deployment.rst

 In this example, we install software with the following release version:
 *scion_v0.9.1_amd64_linux.tar.gz*

-Note that we have to install the software five times: Once for each virual machine we created previously, where three machines represent core ASes and two machines are non-core, leaf ASes.
+Note that we have to install the software five times: Once per virtual machine we created previously.
 Proceed as described in the following sections.

 Downloading and Installing the SCION Software